+Meditation is linked to longevity and longer telomere length, a proposed biomarker of human ageing.
 Whilst we know the stress-fighting benefits, some people are just not immediately drawn to meditation or feel they simply don’t have the capacity to slow down and find inner calmness.
 Here’s some easy ways to start meditating and find your bliss in no time.
+Age in reverse!

 It causes the pituitary gland in our brain to secrete endorphins that help elevate mood and have a positive effect on the whole body.

 Meditation reduces stress levels in the brain, makes you more efficient, improves your sleep and lowers your blood pressure.